 NHS prescriptions in Scotland and Wales are free.

 If you pay NHS prescription charges then find out that you’re entitled to free prescriptions or backdate a prescription prepayment certificate, you can only get a refund if you were given an FP57 refund receipt when you paid.
-You can’t get one later.
+You cannot get one later.

 Take your FP57 refund receipt to any community pharmacy, with evidence that you were entitled to free NHS prescriptions when you paid.
 You must do this within three months of the date that you paid.
 The pharmacy will refund you.